Janline: Criticism

 Due to these bugs, the official forums were flooded with demands to fix these bugs, to the point that an apology was issued on the same day as the game's release.
-The developer and publisher Recom promised to release a patch that fixes these bugs.
+The developer and publisher, Recom, promised to release a patch that fixes these bugs.

-On December 4, 2008, an update was released as a patch to these bugs, but once this patch was applied, even more bugs appeared, a part of which are listed here:
+On December 4, 2008, although the game was updated, it brought in more bugs: